Winchester, Virginia, in the American Civil War: Contribution to military medicine

-In spite of Winchester's wartime hardships, a few residents made great contributions to the Confederate cause, such as Dr. Hunter McGuire, chief surgeon of the Second Corps of the Army of Northern Virginia, who laid foundations for the future Geneva conventions regarding the treatment of medical doctors during warfare.
-Winchester served as a major center for Confederate medical operations, particularly after the Battle of Sharpsburg in 1862 and the Battle of Gettysburg in 1863, and set the stage for advancements in the practice of medicine, internationally and during combat operations.
+In spite of Winchester's wartime hardships, a few residents made great contributions to the Confederate cause, such as Dr. Hunter McGuire, the chief surgeon of the Second Corps of the Army of Northern Virginia, who laid foundations for the future Geneva Conventions regarding the treatment of medical doctors during warfare.
+Winchester served as a major center for Confederate medical operations, particularly after the Battle of Sharpsburg in 1862 and the Battle of Gettysburg in 1863, and set the stage for advancements in the practice of medicine internationally and during combat operations.

-Winchester Medical College, at which Hunter McGuire was a professor and his father the founder president, was deliberately burned in 1862 by the Union troops of Gen. Nathaniel Banks.
+Winchester Medical College, at which Hunter McGuire was a professor and his father the founder president, was deliberately burned in 1862 by the Union troops of General Nathaniel Banks in retaliation for what had happened to John Brown and his men.
 It never reopened.

 The "Devil Diarists" of Winchester

 Many citizens of Winchester recorded diaries of events during the war.
-The Federal Secretary of War Edwin Stanton summarized his impression of Winchester after visiting there by noting that "the men are all in the army" and "the women are the devil", while Maj.
-Gen. Milroy said that "Hell is not full enough ...
+U.S. Secretary of War Edwin Stanton summarized his impression of Winchester after visiting there by noting that "the men are all in the army" and "the women are the devil," and Major General Milroy said, "Hell is not full enough....
 There must be more of these Secession women of Winchester to fill it up."
 Noted diary accounts include: